KDE/websites-docs-plasma-mobile-org/Code.rst

 others, so it's possible to provide a system with UIs for multiple formfactors, and decide at runtime, which UI to offer.
-You can find the source code tarballs of the stable releases of Plasma on `download.kde.org <http://download.kde.org/stable/plasma/>`__ or check the git repositories on `cgit.kde.org <https://cgit.kde.org/>`
+You can find the source code tarballs of the stable releases of Plasma on `download.kde.org <http://download.kde.org/stable/plasma/>`_ or check the git repositories on `cgit.kde.org <https://cgit.kde.org/>`_.

 Plasma Mobile
 -------------
 Plasma Mobile does not have stable release yet.
-So, we advise you to pull the code directly from our git repositories' master branches at `invent.kde.org <https://invent.kde.org/>`.
-In the following section you may find direct lnks to several Plasma Mobile components.
+So, we advise you to pull the code directly from our git repositories' master branches at `invent.kde.org <https://invent.kde.org/>`_.
+In the following section you may find direct links to the source code of several Plasma Mobile components.

 General mobile components
 ~~~~~~~~~~~~~~~~~~~~~~~~~